jumplee/gulp-sencha-template/README.md

 #notices
 1. I add a watch to make it auto compile ,it works fine in PC,but fails in Mac. just watch the code and find how to use it.
-2. As the files grow ,you may find it will slow down ,because I concat all the files to the tpl.js
+2. As the files grow ,you may find it will slow down ,because I concat all the files to the tpl.js.You can just **add another folder and gulp task** to compile a **tpl2.js**